heyphilllie/theTechBookRepo/README.md

 # The Tech Book Repository

 This repository is a curated collection of *must-read* books for programmers, developers and anyone interested in a good tech book.
-The idea is to summarize the most recommended books in tech into one repository.
-From decentralized lists all over the web to centralized list (web app) with still keeping it as simple as possible.

-The goal of this page is to make you a more proficient programmer.
+The idea behind this is to put the many lists of book recommendations into one handy repository, with the goal of this page is to make you a more proficient programmer.
 You'll find only books that other developers found truly inspiring - or that have been become timeless classics.

 **TLDR**

 Click **[here](books.md)** to take a shortcut and browse through the books that already have been submitted.

-**Disclaimer**
+**Keep in Mind**

+ - this page is not meant to be complete
+ - it's an ongoing work in progress
+ - the selection of book is opinionated

-This page is not meant to be complete.
-We are trying to keep the balance between light and not too overwhelming but yet comprehensive.
+We're trying to keep the balance between light and not too overwhelming but yet comprehensive.

-The selection of book is opinionated.

-## The Structure
+## Structure

 Books in each category *(if applicable, sub-categories were added to main category)* are cataloged by:

     - title